zinzy/zinzy.website-v3/content/posts/2024-05-15-a-job-for-me-part-three.md

 - indieweb-carnival
 - series
 ---
-In late April I had a mentoring chat with a designer from Denmark, who, among other things, asked me how she could better handle her emotions at work.
+In late April I had a [mentoring chat with a designer from Denmark](/2024/04/20/a-job-for-me-part-one/), who, among other things, asked me how she could better handle her emotions at work.
+This is part three.
+You may also be interested in [part two](/2024/05/10/a-job-for-me-part-two-good-enough).

 ---